-- paying senior executives a base salary commensurate with their backgrounds, special skill sets, and responsibilities; - offering incentive cash bonuses conditioned not only on the executive's individual performance, but also on his or her contribution to the Company's consolidated financial results; and - making periodic grants of stock options in order to induce executives to remain in the Company's employment as well as align their interests with those of the Company's stockholders.
+- paying senior executives a base salary commensurate with their backgrounds, special skill sets, responsibilities and competitive practice; - offering incentive compensation conditioned not only on the executive's individual performance, but also on his or her contribution to the Company's consolidated financial results; and - making periodic grants of stock options in order to induce executives to remain in the Company's employment as well as align their interests with those of the Company's stockholders.

 The Compensation Committee retains broad flexibility in the administration of the Company's compensation packages.
-This flexibility is critical to retaining key executives.
+This flexibility is critical to retaining senior executives, including all of the named executive officers.

-The Compensation Committee reviews and administers the compensation program for each of the key executives.
+The Compensation Committee reviews and administers the compensation program for each of the named executive officers.
 Compensation is typically set at the first meeting each calendar year after reviewing performance for the past year and prospects for the year ahead.
 The Compensation Committee regularly meets with the chief executive officer and chief financial officer, both of whom provide insight into how individual executives are performing.

-The Compensation Committee also has the authority to engage outside advisors to assist the Compensation Committee in the performance of its duties.
+In addition, the Compensation Committee has the authority to engage outside advisors to assist the Compensation Committee in the performance of its duties.
 In particular, the Compensation Committee has sole authority to retain and terminate any compensation consultant to assist in the evaluation of director, chief executive officer or senior executive compensation, including sole authority to approve such consultant's reasonable fees and other retention terms, all at the Company's expense.
 The Compensation Committee may not, however, delegate its authority to others.

 The Board of Directors sets non-management and non-consultant directors' compensation at the recommendation of the Compensation Committee.
-Set "Compensation of Directors."
+See "Compensation of Directors."